Zilliqa/Scilla-Cookbook/docs/csc-introduction.md

 We abstract the development process into three distinct parts: contract development, blockchain interactions (Web3.0) and front-end implementation.
 The CSC is not concerned with the front-end implementation, every chef should be able to plate their creation to a front end framework of their choice.
 These front-end implementations should be omited from recipes defined in the CSC, but images or supporting content that help define the interaction can be submitted.

-The CSC is intrested in capturing as many unique recipes in Scilla, Javascript, GO and other supported SDKs that do not duplicate existing text or examples.
-The CSC is intrested in capturing relevent subject matter to related topics that answer as many developers questions when they get started developing scilla.
+The CSC is interested in capturing as many unique recipes in Scilla, Javascript, GO and other supported SDKs that do not duplicate existing text or examples.
+The CSC is interested in capturing relevent subject matter to related topics that answer as many developers questions when they get started developing scilla.

 ## CSC Terminology